ytsaplin/Atlas/data-sources/README.md

 The Atlas builds on several key observational and model simulated datasets made publicly available by different institutions and modeling centers, in some cases resulting from international collaborations such as [CMIP](https://www.wcrp-climate.org/wgcm-cmip) and [CORDEX](https://cordex.org).
 It also includes some datasets produced and used in different chapters of AR6 WGI report.

-We acknowledge all institutions and modeling centers for making the data publicly available.
+We acknowledge all institutions and modeling centers for making the data publicly available (see [license](../LICENSE.md)).

 ## Observations